Does your dog struggle with understanding what you're teaching?

 I strongly recommend that you have some way to video yourself and review your own training.
 This is just as important for Bronze and Silver students as it is for Gold registrants.
 You will get so much more from this class if you can set up a camera or your phone, on a tripod, and video your work with your dog.

-Gold students: You must have a video camera and a tripod for filming your training, as well as a way of posting your videos (such as a YouTube account)
+Gold students: You must have a way to video your training, including tripod or other way to keep you camera stable for filming your training, as well as a YouTube account to post your videos.

 You will also need to have the following on hand:

-A white board, a chalk board, paper and pens/pencils, or digital note taking ability (check out Scapple.com)
+Some way to draw and take nootes, such as a white board, a chalk board, paper and pens/pencils, or digital note taking ability

-3-4 dice (an internet app works, but actual dice are better.
+3-4 dice (an internet app works, but actual dice are better if you have them!
 Ideally dice of different colours... time to raid those old box games!)

 We'll also be working with the following props.
 If you don't have them already, I will suggest objects from around the house you can use.
 There is no need to buy anything specific for this class:

-A low platform long and wide enough for your dog to comfortably stand on;
+A low platform long and wide enough for your dog to comfortably stand on (Cato board, aerobic step, plank of wood, folded blanket etc.)

 a couple of different small platforms big enough for their front feet;